 Links to some classic videos for the steam enthusiast from the London, Midland and Scottish Railway(LMS):

-How to make and test a steam locomotive
+How to make a steam locomotive

 How to coal fire a steam locomotive